byte-it/backer/README.md

 Some options can be hardcoded to the labels for example the database type.
 Other things like the database user and password shouldn't be.
 With most database containers out there, the user and password are likely to be configured via environment variables of the container.
-To use this already available information Backer can extract values from container environment.
+To use this already available information Backer can extract values from container environments.
 If the label value is prefixed with `Env:` Backer will look for the variable with name after the colon.
 Example: The label `Env:MYSQL_ROOT_PASSWORD` will be replaced with the environment variable `MYSQL_ROOT_PASSWORD` of the container.